njulj/AdaDM/README.md

 ```
 Here, `$GPU_ID` specifies the GPU id used for testing. `$SCALE` indicates the upscaling factor (e.g., 2, 3, 4). `--pre_train` specifies the path of
 saved checkpoints. `$TEST_DATASET` indicates the dataset to be tested.

+## Acknowledgement
+This repository is built on [EDSR](https://github.com/thstkdgus35/EDSR-PyTorch) and [NLSN](https://github.com/HarukiYqM/Non-Local-Sparse-Attention).
+We thank the authors for sharing their codes.